filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## FIL

-`FIL` is the filecoin unit symbol; it is alternatively denoted by the Unicode symbol for an integral with a double stroke (⨎).
+`FIL` is the unit symbol for the Filecoin currency; it is alternatively denoted by the Unicode symbol for an integral with a double stroke (⨎).

 ## Faucet

-A _faucet_ is a service that provides free filecoin.
+A _faucet_ is a service that provides free [FIL](#fil).
 Typically, faucets are run for the benefit of new users in a network, providing them with the necessary seed capital to begin making transactions.

 ## Fault